Over the Easter Holidays the kids and I signed up for a needle felting workshop to make a Hare.

 The science behind needle felting is basically that wool has scales on it’s fibres, which easily tangle and lock together to make a dense material (this is what happens when you shrink a woolen jumper).
 Felting needles have notches which grab the top layer of fibres and tangle them with the inner layers of fibres as the needle enters the wool, so as you repeatedly stab them in, the item you are felting becomes firmer and firmer.

 Our class lasted 3 hours, Helen was a wonderful (and patient) teacher, and despite a few finger pricks, we quickly got the hang of it.
 I have to say the kids did amazingly well, concentrating for the whole morning, and were both delighted with their Hares.

 I am so pleased that we decided to attend the course, we learned such a lot, and it has given us enough basic knowledge to try some projects at home.
 We also hope to attend a wet felting course in the future!

-The workshop cost £15 per head, which included all our materials, which is amazing value considering the preparation and instruction given by Helen – if you would like to see more examples of Helen’s work she can be found on Instagram and Etsy.
+The workshop cost £15 per head, which included all our materials, which is amazing value considering the preparation and instruction given by Helen – if you would like to see more examples of Helen’s work she can be found on Instagram.
 For more information on the wonderful work that the Cotswold Water Park Trust does, you can check out their website here.